Login Credentials

 viewer | Viewer123 | Viewer User can view all jobs, and can read all build output |

-Change the Jenkins Non-Administrator Credentials
+Change the Jenkins Non-Administrator Users

 The usernames and passwords for Jenkins non-administrator users can be controlled by variables in your docker-compose.override.yml file.